Matt Brewing Company: History

 On May 29, 2008, a fire broke out in the packaging section of the F.X.
-Matt Brewery.
-The fire was caused by a spark from the welding going on inside the building.
-The fire destroyed the second and third floor of the packing building.
-During the fire, Utica city Public Safety Commissioner Daniel Labella warned reporters about two blocks from the scene: "Don't breathe the fire!" presumably meaning "smoke".
-The fire caused over $10 million in damage.
+Matt Brewery, caused by a spark from welding being done inside the building.
+The fire destroyed the second and third floor of the packing building and caused over $10 million in damage.
 Brewing and kegging of Utica Club resumed the following week.
 Canning operations temporarily moved to the High Falls Brewing Company (makers of Genesee beer) in Rochester, NY, until the damaged equipment could be replaced.

 After the fire, brewery officials focused on procuring state grants to mount a rebuilding effort that restored their brewing operations.
-Brewery chairman Nick Matt told the Utica Observer Dispatch in May 2009:

-We have had an opportunity to upgrade equipment.
+Brewery chairman Nick Matt told the Utica Observer Dispatch in May 2009:We have had an opportunity to upgrade equipment.
 We are going to end up with a canning facility that is more flexible, faster and more efficient.
 It will be a facility that is better than before.
 We lost 15,000 sqft of warehousing space, and now we are building 23,000 sqft of warehousing space.
 And as a result of changing and moving operations, we are going to be able to streamline some of our operations.

 Bottling returned to the F.X.
 Matt brewery after one month.

+Marketing

+After the end of Prohibition, Utica Club became the name of the brewery's flagship beer, promoted during the 1950s and 1960s.
+In 1959, two talking beer steins named "Schultz & Dooley", voiced by Jonathan Winters, were introduced to television audiences and became the West End Brewing Company's favorite "spokes mugs".

+Another marketing element was the "Utica Club Natural Carbonation Band Beer Drinking Song".
+On March 21, 1968, members of the Utica Club sales team previewed a new campaign called "swings".
+Created by Wells, Rich, Greene, Inc. "The campaign started with introductory television spots featuring a mythical nightclub, the Utica Club, which embodied the most desirable features of the best nightclubs in the world."
+The campaign introduced 'Utica Club Natural Carbonation Band Beer Drinking Song.'
+The selection was created for the Matt Brewing Company by one of commercial music's best-credentialed composers, the great Sasha Burland" (Forgotten Buffalo 2014).
+This song aimed to persuade the customers that Utica Club was a hip night club, and people would drink Utica Club beer while listening to this song.